burkfers/qmk_firmware/keyboards/handwired/arcboard_mk17_tft_sm/keymaps/default/redoing_ledmaps.md

 -2 works on the multi-row config cuz there are 2 indicator leds on the left side.
 -4 and -6 do not work cuz there are only 2 indicator leds on the left side.

+ok, so next step is ensuring that there is logic that doesn't blow up for falcons/indicator handling. also, can we just make up our own flags? yes, yes you can.